Animadversio/Animadversio.github.io/_tech_note/Note_on_Optimizer_Development.md

 ## Methodology

 Many of the existing work on online neural activity optimization are using Genetic Algorithm, which is a classic evolutionary algorithm.
+As all evolution algorithm has these components

+* **Mutation**: Generate new samples that differs from each other and to ancestors to send into fitness function.
+* **Selection**: Use the fitness score to offspring,

-We are trying to develop better methods
+We are trying to develop some better optimization methods that better suits our specific application,

-Just as the name suggests, evolution strategy type algorithm relies on two principles
+To carry on the metaphor, evolution strategy type algorithm relies on two principles

+* **Diversity**: The diversity within each offspring generation should be large enough (in the sense of the **scoring function**), such that a meaningful selection could happen and guide the change of population.
+* **Heredity**: The children's generation should bear resemblance to their ancestor (in the sense of the **scoring function**), such that the beneficial features could retain and accumulate throughout evolution.

+These requirements seem trivial, but in fact, they can enforce a strong constraints on the way we do sampling.
+When combining with other factors in our application, the stimuli space and it's geometry.

+## CMA-ES

+Observing the success and improvement of CMA-ES, we want to distill down some of its principles and modify the algorithm to improve it.

+**Step Computation Strategy** : Rank based computation vs Raw score based computation.

+On the other hand, there are some mechanisms in CMA-ES that break down in high dimension.

+* Covariance matrix update mechanism:
+* Step size $\sigma$ tuning mechanism: